dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Surprise

-Normally, if the highest initiative roll for a group is equal to 1, that is considered surprised, and thus caught flat-footed and cannot act for one round of combat.
+Normally, if the highest initiative roll for a group is equal to 1, that group is considered surprised, and thus caught flat-footed and cannot act for one round of combat.
 This is optional, and it is left to the discretion of the GM based on the situation.
 Here are a few examples:

 *   If the characters make noise entering a dungeon room, whatever monsters are inside will know about the character’s presence, and will not be surprised.
 However, the characters could be surprised in this situation, for example, if they did not listen for noises or simply expect the room to be empty.